jcurfman/Weather-Relay/README.md

 Additional information on all of these may be found in this repository's [wiki section](https://github.com/jcurfman/Weather-Relay/wiki/Components).

 ### The Code
 The RX and TX test files have both been deprecated, as have a number of other testing files for both sensors and the hub- while useful, the project has moved past them.
-They are being kept for posterity.
+They files are being kept for posterity.
+Additionally, a single station simplified version of the Hub code also resides here.
+This is intended for demonstration purposes only.

-The Hub file is currently designed as the transmitter, and eventually as the master controller for the relay network.
-The Receive file is being designed as the code for each node.
+The Hub file is designed to act as the master controller for the relay network.
+The Receive file is designed as the code for each station, or node.

 Additional information about this project may be found at the [Hackster.io](https://www.hackster.io/129087/lora-based-weather-station-a332d9) page linked at the top of the repository, as well as in this repository's [wiki section](https://github.com/jcurfman/Weather-Relay/wiki).